new-guy/screeps-os/REFACTOR.md

 ## Plan
-1. Spend an hour just fucking cleaning this shitty logic up
-    - Booleans, poorly named variables, etc.  Just fucking delete some code, because there's so much BS in here
-    - Consolidate where/how we define prototypes and set room/creep attributes.
-Stop doing it all over the fucking place
-    - Finish moving constants to constants.js
-2. Work on room/colony state refactor
-    - This codebase fucking sucks to work on because this early game logic is so tightly coupled
-    - It's all just so needlessly complex.
-It's a combo of good ideas and shitty hacks.
-    - These booleans are INSANE.
-ColonyManager is INSANE
-    - Figure out some sane way to progress a room/colony through different states
-    - Right now it's just such a fucking mess.
-Need to use actual states and transition functions in colonies and rooms and whatnot, because this conditional bullshit is just atrocious
-3. Invader Defense
+1. Change undefined to null
-4. Expansion
+2. Expansion
+    - Send claimer, expansion bootstrappers, and create new colony once claimed
+    - Ensure that colonies only add rooms that aren't already owned to their colonyRoomInfo
+    - See what breaks :sunglasses:
+3. Manual route planning & drawing on map
+    - Either commands or flags - document these
+3. Attacking poorly defended bases
+3. Minimum energy in storage needs to be scheduled
+4. Need to be able to send energy to other base once we hit a threshold
-5. Make CreepSpawner less verbose & cleaner to define
+3. Make CreepSpawner less verbose & cleaner to define
-6. Create common library for creeps to talk with
-7. Need ability to flush processes & creeps
+4. Need ability to flush processes & creeps
-8. Dynamically calculate number of haulers
+5. Dynamically calculate number of haulers
+6. Allow more base designs
+7. Make creeps move along road and ignore each other
+7. Create common library for creeps to talk with
+9. Get rid of link flags
+10. Error handling - catch error and throw it at the end of processing

 ### ColonyManager Refactor Plan
 - Separate colony-leve logic and room-level logic into different functions